okta/okta.github.io/_source/_docs/api/resources/apps.md

 * All redirect URIs must be absolute URIs and must not include a fragment component.

+* `authorization_code` has a lifetime of 60 seconds and can't be configured.
+Okta reserves the right to change this value in the future.

 * Different application types have different valid values for the corresponding grant type:

     |-------------------+---------------------------------------------------------------+-----------------------------------------------------------------------------------|